namdy0429/namdy0429.github.io/teaching/swe233-fall2025-project.md

 - **Technical Implementation Plan**: Include details about what programming languages, frameworks, and libraries you plan to use for implementation.
 Justify your technology choices based on your system requirements.

-**Deliverable**: Submit a 4-6 page design document (excluding references) that includes system architecture diagrams, interface mockups, and technical implementation details.
+**Deliverable**: Submit a 1-3 page system and interface design report (excluding references) that includes system architecture diagrams, interface mockups, and technical implementation details.
+This should be combined with the previous submission.

 **Examples:**
-- Section 4 (and Figure 2) in Liu et al. ["What It Wants Me To Say": Bridging the Abstraction Gap Between End-User Programmers and Code-Generating Large Language Models](https://arxiv.org/pdf/2304.06597).
+- Section 4 (and Figure 2-4) in Liu et al. ["What It Wants Me To Say": Bridging the Abstraction Gap Between End-User Programmers and Code-Generating Large Language Models](https://arxiv.org/pdf/2304.06597).

 ### Final Report
 **Due: December 10, 1 AM PST**